SamuraiT/python_module_relationship_test/README.md

 What's this
 --------------
-This is a test project that
-is created for testing python module relationship.
+This is a test project I creat for testing python module relationship.